Plactic relations for $r$-domino tableaux: Introduction

-\begin{remark} In fact the Theorem~\ref{main.theorem2} can be proven by applying Theorem~\ref{main.theorem} to the result of Pietraho ~\cite{Pietraho}.
-On the other hand by employing combinatorial properties underlying Garfinkle's algorithm on the $r$-domino tableaux we shall present an alternative proof. \end{remark}
+This paper is organized as follows: The descriptions of Barbash-Vogan and Garfinkle's algorithms can be found in Section~\ref{related.background} together with some lemmas which are essential in the following section.
+In Section~\ref{proof.of.main.theo.sec} the definition of plactic relations are given and they are shown to be necessary and sufficient for describing plactic classes of $r$-domino tableaux.

-In this paper, the descriptions of Barbash-Vogan and Garfinkle's algorithms can be found in Section~\ref{related.background} together with some lemmas which are essential in the proofs of our results.
-Section~\ref{proof.of.main.theo.sec} is devoted to the proof of Theorem~\ref{main.theorem}.
-On the other hand, the notion of open cycles is discussed in the last section where the proof of Theorem~\ref{main.theorem2} is also given.
+\begin{remark} Recently T. Pietraho \cite{Pietraho3} has found another set of generators which can be shown to be equivalent to $\mathrm{D}_1^r$, $\mathrm{D}_2^r$, $\mathrm{D}_3^r$ and $\mathrm{D}_3^{r-1}$ given in the Definition~\ref{plactic.relations}.
+On the other hand these relations describes a larger set, namely the set of all permutations whose insertion $r$-domino tableaux are equivalent through the notion of open cycles.
+Finally, by using his results and an earlier version of the present work, C. Bonnaf\'{e} provides a partial result towards the previous conjectures \cite{Bonnafe}. \end{remark}